 - Licence requirements

 2. The Short-term Rental Guidebook contains all of the information you need to ensure compliance with the new STR Bylaw.

 Submit completed applications to firstname.lastname@example.org or in-person at City Hall - 340 Spokane Street.

 Short-term rental unit licence: $300 per year*

 Designation of responsible person (other than owner): $50

 Short-term rental manager licence: $75 per year*

-*Licences are issues on a calendar year basis (January 1st - December 31st) and must be renewed each year prior to January 1st
+*Licences are issued on a calendar year basis (January 1st - December 31st) and must be renewed each year prior to January 1st.

 Scroll to #short-term-rental-complaint-hotline

 We are working hard to ensure short-term rental (STR) operators are in compliance with short-term rental regulations.
 However, we realize that sometimes STR regulations are not followed.